dmulyalin/ccmd/README.md

-# CCMD - Concurrent Command to Multiple Destinations
+# CCMD
-Tool to run command against multiple destinations (IP or Domain Name) and display results in nice format.
+Tool to run command against multiple destinations (IP or Domain Name) and display results in nice format and save them automatically.

 ## Example Usage
-Issue ping command for multiple hosts in devices.txt file in parralel and display results.
+Issue ping command for multiple hosts in devices.txt file in parralel and display results:

 C:\>python3 ccmd.py
 <img src="winExample.jpg">
 Warning: for Windows script runs clear screen (cls) to print new results to terminal.
 By default detailed logs saved into ./LOG/{ctime}/ directory.

+To run traceroute one time against destinations in devices.txt:
+C:\>python3 ccmd.py -c 1 -T

 ### Run Options
 '-c' Int.
 Number of probes to run.
 Default 100.